sergiomartins8/test-automation-bootstrap/README.md

-   -Dsonarqube             # integration with SonarQube [false] -Dmockserver            # integration with Mock Server [false] -Dgithub-actions        # integration with a default CI pipeline using github actions [false]
+   -Dsonarqube             # integration with SonarQube [false] -Dmockserver            # integration with Mock Server [false] -Dgithub-actions        # integration with a default CI pipeline using github actions [false] -Djenkins               # integration with a default CI pipeline using jenkins [false]
 ```

 ##### Example